dszhusb/dszhudes/src/routes/projects/generative_forms.md

     const buffer = p + 'buffer'
 </script>

-# Organic Form, Artificial Rules is an ongoing exploration of generative design and making.
+# Organic Form, Artificial Rules – an ongoing exploration of generative design and making.
 Initially inspired by the book [Theoretical Morphology](https://cup.columbia.edu/book/theoretical-morphology/9780231106177) by George R. McGhee, I have been iterating on the concept of turning the formulas described in research papers into interactive web experiences.

 <HeroImage link={genmorphhero} description="WIP Generative Morphology Website" url="http://generative-morphology.vercel.app"/>